Bhim-Rao/GameOfLife/README.md

 cargo run
 ```
 ## Usage Instructions
 Click or drag with your mouse to turn on or "populate" cell's and press space to start or pause the simulation.
-Right clicking on a cell turns it off.
+Right clicking on a cell "unpopulates" it.

 ## Game of life algorithm
 The game of life takes place in an infinite two dimensional grid of cells.
 However in this implementation the grid is finite.
 A cell can be alive or dead which can also be called populated and unpopulated. every cell relates to 8 of it's direct neighbors.